Colfax massacre: State and national background

 In March 1865, Unionist planter James Madison Wells became governor.
-As the Democratic-dominated legislature passed Black Codes that restricted rights of freedmen, Wells began to favor allowing blacks to vote and temporarily disenfranchising ex-Confederates.
+As the Democratic-dominated legislature passed Black Codes that restricted rights of freedmen, Wells began to favor allowing Black people to vote and temporarily disenfranchising ex-Confederates.
 To accomplish this, he scheduled a new constitutional convention for July 30, 1866.

-It was postponed because of the New Orleans Massacre that day, in which armed Southern white Democrats attacked blacks who had a parade in support of the convention.
+It was postponed because of the New Orleans massacre that day, in which armed Southern White Democrats attacked Black Americans who had a parade in support of the convention.
 Anticipating trouble, the mayor of New Orleans had asked the local military commander to police the city and protect the convention.
-The U. S. Army failed to respond promptly to the mayor's request and a group of numerous unarmed blacks was attacked by whites, resulting in 38 deaths, 34 black and four white, and more than 40 wounded, most of them black.
+The US Army failed to respond promptly to the mayor's request and a group of White residents attacked numerous unarmed Black residents, resulting in 38 deaths, 34 Black and four White, and more than 40 wounded, most of them Black folks.

-When President Andrew Johnson blamed the massacre on Republican agitation, a popular national reaction against Johnson's policies resulting in national voters electing a majority Republican Congress in 1866.
+When President Andrew Johnson blamed the massacre on Republican agitation, a popular national reaction against Johnson's policies resulted in national voters electing a majority Republican Congress in 1866.
 It passed the Civil Rights Act of 1866 despite Andrew Johnson's veto.
-Earlier, the Freedmen's Bureau and the occupation armies had prevented Southern Black Codes, which had limited the rights of freedmen and other blacks (including their choices of work and living locations), from becoming effective.
+Earlier, the Freedmen's Bureau and the occupation armies had prevented Southern Black Codes, which had limited the rights of freedmen and other Black people (including their choices of work and living locations), from becoming effective.
 On July 16, 1866, Congress extended the life of the Freedmen's Bureau, also despite Johnson's veto.
-On March 2, 1867, they passed the Reconstruction Act, over Johnson's veto, which required that blacks be given the franchise—in Southern states but not in Northern states—and that reconstructed Southern states ratify the Fourteenth Amendment before admission to the Union.
+On March 2, 1867, they passed the Reconstruction Act, over Johnson's veto, which required that Black men be given the franchise—in Southern states but not in Northern states—and that reconstructed Southern states ratify the Fourteenth Amendment before admission to the Union.

 By April 1868, a biracial coalition in Louisiana had elected a Republican-majority state legislature, but violence increased before the fall election.
-Almost all of the victims were black and some white Republicans who were protecting the black Republican freedmen.
+Almost all of the victims were Black and some White Republicans who were protecting the Black Republican freedmen.
 Insurgents also attacked people physically or burned their homes to discourage them from voting.
-President Johnson, a Democrat, prevented the Republican governor of Louisiana from using either the state militia or U.S. forces to suppress the insurgent groups, such as the Knights of the White Camelia.
+President Johnson, a Democrat, prevented the Republican governor of Louisiana from using either the state militia or US forces to suppress the insurgent groups, such as the Knights of the White Camelia.